tskit-dev/msprime/docs/api.rst

 +++++++++++++
 Table classes
 +++++++++++++

+This section describes the methods and variables available for each table class.
+For description and definition of each table's meaning and use, see :ref:`the table definitions <sec_table_definitions>`.

 ..
 Overriding the default signatures for the tables here as they will be
 .. confusing to most users.